flix/book/src/next-steps.md

    with at least one element; the name of the file to count lines and words in.
    We use pattern matching on `args` to extract the file name and report an error if the list is empty.
-2. We use `File.readLines` to read all lines of the file.
+2. We use `Files.readLines` to read all lines of the file.
 This operation may fail (e.g. if the file does not exist) and hence it returns a `Result`.
 We use pattern matching on the result and print an error message if we could not read the file.
 3. Otherwise we have a `List[String]` from which we can easily compute the number of lines and using the helper function `numberOfWords`, we can also